Many student groups at Washington University in St. Louis participate in entrepreneurship.

 - Washington University Student Investment Fund (WUSIF): While theory states that perfect information leads to perfect efficiency, WUSIF believes that large inefficiencies do exist.
 This club's goal is to outperform the market by capitalizing upon these market mistakes.
 WUSIF focuses on small/mid capitalization stocks that are covered by fewer analysts.
 WUSIF then carefully picks stocks it expects to thrive in the long-term, but which are not adequately covered by the majority of investors.
 Its members' perspective on the consumer spending habits of their peers enables them to spot unique investment opportunities.

-- Washington University Technology Entrepreneurs (WUTE): WUTE is a club established to bring together people from all backgrounds who share a common interest in technology and entrepreneurship.
-The purpose of the club is to promote interest in and to develop skills relating to all aspects of science and technology business creation.
-To this end, the club organizes a variety of events and invites professionals such as entrepreneurs, venture capitalists and legal experts to share their perspectives.
+- Washington University Technology Entrepreneurs (Wute): Wute is a club established to bring together people from all backgrounds who share a common interest in technology and entrepreneurship.
+The purpose of the club is to promote interest in and to develop skills relating to all aspects of science and technology venture creation.
+To this end, the club organizes a variety of student-oriented events and invites professionals such as veteran entrepreneurs, venture capitalists and legal experts to share their perspectives.
 The club also provides a forum for exchanging and critiquing ideas as well as networking and developing collaborations with other members.
-The goal of the club is to inspire and mobilize its members into creating or joining new technology ventures.
+Members benefit from an extensive set of connections in St. Louis, San Francisco, Silicon Valley, and more.
+The goal of the club is to enable and mobilize its members, and to inspire students to create or join new technology ventures.
+Wute.vc exists as an independent branch of wute that focuses on nurturing the entrepreneurial culture at Washington University by bringing high caliber venture capitalist and entrepreneurs to engage with students on campus as part of an on-going speaker series.
+Further, wute.vc is the administering organization for Washington University's first startup accelerator program, WuStart@OpenDNS.